By dentist Dr. Richard Mitchell

 You are allowing gum disease to get started and to get worse because you are missing areas of plaque on your teeth when brushing.

 BUT DON'T WORRY - I CAN SHOW YOU WHAT TO DO!

-First, you have to realise and accept that the way you are cleaning your teeth now ISN'T WORKING.
-If I had a nickel for every patient who told me they brush their teeth 3 times a day, I could fund a NASA mission to Mars!
+First, you have to realize and accept that the way you are cleaning your teeth now ISN'T WORKING.
+If I had a nickel for every patient who told me they brush their teeth 3 times a day, I could fund a NASA mission to Mars.
 Just about EVERYBODY tells me how often they clean their teeth.

 It's a bit like washing your car.
 You may wash it 3 times a week, but if you're not washing it thoroughly each time, it's NEVER really clean!
 It just goes through various degrees of "dirty".

 In simple terms, you have to get into the habit of cleaning your teeth IN SUCH A WAY that you are getting the plaque off, ALSO from in between the teeth AND under the gumline.

 Have a look at this page on how to cure gum disease .
 This is the MOST IMPORTANT PAGE ON THIS WEBSITE, and it will help you to deal with the causes of gum disease!

 Just to get you on the right track, I can make a recommendation for a toothbrush.
 One of the best for getting plaque off your teeth is the Cybersonic 3.
 It doesn't cost a lot, and it is very efficient without being aggressive.

 I strongly recommend the Cybersonic 3 sonic toothbrush.
 I think it has the best performance of any brush I've tested, and you can get it at a great price (50% off!) if you use the discount code on Best Sonic Toothbrush.